 Michael Helms (he/him/his) is a firearms historian, author, journalist, and collector based in Baton Rouge, Louisiana.

-He holds a degree in history from North Carolina State University, where he graduated Phi Beta Kappa and Summa Cum Laude.
-Mike’s thesis was titled “Smith & Wesson: America’s First Modern Firearms Enterprise.”
-In it, he argued that Smith & Wesson was one of the first American enterprises to exemplify the principles of the modern enterprise that Alfred D. Chandler Jr. described in his groundbreaking book The Visible Hand.
+He graduated from North Carolina State University with a degree in history, Phi Beta Kappa, and Summa Cum Laude.
+His thesis was titled “Smith & Wesson: America’s First Modern Firearms Enterprise.”
+In it, he argued that Smith & Wesson was one of the first American companies to follow the ideas of the modern enterprise that Alfred D. Chandler Jr. talked about in his famous book The Visible Hand.

 Mike’s work has made him one of the leading experts on Smith & Wesson’s history, and he is currently authoring a full-length book on the Smith & Wesson Model 1‘s development, manufacture, and rise as one of America’s most important firearms.
 He is the treasurer and one of the historians for the Smith & Wesson Historical Foundation, where he actively researches, interprets, and writes about this company’s storied 160 years of manufacturing history.